-WHFD just finished it busiest year with 323 calls for assistance.
+WHFD just finished 2019 with 278 calls for assistance.
 Our membership is proud to have been able to serve the citizens throughout the past year and look forward to continuing to be there during your time of need.

-Here we are, November 1, 2018 and the West Hazleton Fire Department is on track to top 300 calls for service by the end of 2018.
+West Hazleton Fire Department ended 2019 with 278 calls for service.
+This is in addition to our other community involvment.
+(Fundraisers, Santa Project, National Night Out, Firehouse Open House), and countless training hours sharpening our skills.
 This has proven to be a very taxing year on the dedicated staff and volunteers of the department.
-We have met this with the same level of exemplary professionalism and care for our residents and visitors as we do for every call, whether it was the first call of the year or the 275th call of the year.
+We have met this with the same level of exemplary professionalism and care for our residents and visitors as we do for every call, whether it was the first call of the year or the 278th call of the year.
 Our department is guided by the desire to provide excellent care and protection to all.
-Resident can feel as proud of their fire department as our members do.
+Residents can feel as proud of their fire department as our members do.

 At the July 25th meeting of the West Hazleton Fire Department, Richard Sparks was appointed Chief of the West Hazleton Fire Department.
 Chief Sparks comes with over 40 years of experience in both urban and wildland firefighting.
 Previously Chief Sparks has served as Chief Engineer of the department and Advisor of the Junior Firefighter program of the department.
 The membership is looking forward to working with him to help continue to move the company forward.